Session Type(s): Panel

 Dr. Sarah Myhre (she/her) is a climate and ocean scientist, with expertise in environmental justice, decision-making, and communication.
 She is the Executive Director of Rowan Institute, which is a think-tank for public leadership on climate change.
 A public communicator and strategic advisor, she has more than a decade of work across scientific, educational, non-profit, and governmental sectors.
 Her writing bylines can be found in Newsweek, the Guardian, Yes Magazine, The Stranger, and Scientific American.

-Tami Sawyer is a County Commissioner in her home town of Memphis, TN.
-She serves as National Field Director of Black Voters Matter Fund, Chair of the Memphis NAACP Legal Defense Fund, leader of #Takeemdown901, recipient of the Ebony 100 Award, and host of the Black Steel Magnolia podcast.
+Tami Sawyer is a Shelby County Commissioner and Chair of Education in her hometown of Memphis, TN.
+She is a highly recognized social justice activist who is Chair of the Memphis NAACP Legal Defense Fund, leader of #Takeemdown901, recipient of the Ebony 100 Award, and host of the Black Steel Magnolia podcast.
 She has written on racial justice for CNN and Huffington Post and is a member of Alpha Kappa Alpha, Inc.